-No regular card may directly cause a checkmate situation (or a non-checkmate victory from a "goal" card) or the capture of a king!
+No regular card may directly cause a checkmate situation or the capture of a King!
 This rule takes precedence over any other rule, or anything on a card.
 If a played card breaks this rule, it has no effect.
 It is still considered played; the player must discard it and draw a new card.
-(It is fine to use a card to check the enemy king . . . but you may not use a card to mate.)
+(It is fine to use a card to check the enemy King . . . but you may not use a card to mate.)

-And you cannot use a before-move card to check the enemy king, and then "capture" it with your regular move.
-The king cannot be captured!
-However, you could use a before-move card (say, Double Kill, to remove an obstructing knight) and then make a regular move to checkmate the enemy king.
+And you cannot use a before-move card to check the enemy King, and then "capture" it with your regular move.
+The King cannot be captured!

+However, you could use a before-move card (say, Disintegrate, to remove an obstructing pawn) and then make a regular move to checkmate the enemy King.

-Likewise, if any continuing effect would cause (or help to cause) a checkmate, that is what happens; the Continuing Effect card is not removed from play.
-(Thus, if a piece has been given permanent special powers by a card, it can use those powers to checkmate a king.)
+Likewise, if any continuing effect would cause (or help to cause) a checkmate, that is what happens; the continuing-effect card is not removed from play.
+(Thus, if a piece has been given permanent special powers by a card, it can use those powers to checkmate a King.)

 Note also that a piece cannot check or threaten check with a move which a card has made impossible.
-For instance, if some effect of a card prevents a piece from moving at all, it cannot check the enemy king at all.
+For instance, if some effect of a card prevents a piece from moving at all, it cannot check the enemy King at all.

-Thus, you may place or leave your king in check, if on the same turn you play a card to remove the check!
+Thus, you may place or leave your King in check, if on the same turn you play a card to remove the check!